RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/Oscillators.rst

 The monostable multivibrator circuit employs a single transistor or operational amplifier (op-amp) in combination with resistors and a capacitor.
 Upon receiving a trigger signal, the circuit transitions from its stable state to an unstable state, producing a pulse output.
 After a specific time period determined by the values of the resistor (R) and capacitor (C) in the circuit, the circuit returns to its stable state.

 .. image:: img/oscillators/2.7.png
          :name: Monostable_Multivibrator
          :align: center

-The time duration of the output pulse (T) for a monostable multivibrator is governed by the values of the resistor (R) and the capacitor (C) connected in the circuit.
+The time duration of the output pulse (T) for a monostable multivibrator is governed by the values of the resistor (R) and the capacitor (C) connected to the circuit.
 The equation for calculating the pulse duration is as follows:

 Time duration of the output pulse:
 .. math:: T = R \cdot C \cdot \ln(1 + \frac{V_{CC}}{V_{BE}})